Banking, loans & FX

 It is a good idea to open a New Zealand bank account from your home country.
 You can open an account here up to a year before you move.

-If you open a New Zealand bank account, you can transfer money into your new account before you arrive in New Zealand.
-The account acts as a holding account, ready for you to use when you arrive.
+You can transfer money into your new account before you arrive in New Zealand.
+It acts as a holding account, ready for you to use when you arrive.
 It also means you can provide your employer with a bank account number so receiving your first pay is easier.

 When you arrive, you will most likely need to activate your New Zealand bank account.
 To activate your account you’re often asked to verify your identity and permanent address.
 As you may not have a permanent address as soon as you arrive, it’s a good idea to check with your bank what the options are for your first few weeks here.